31Sanskrati/CodePen-Design/README.md

-# Front End Development
+# CodePen Design
 ## General Info
-This repository contains the front-end development projects.
+This repository contains the front-end development design created on CodePen by me.

 ## Technologies
 I have used
 - HTML
 - CSS
+- SASS
 - JavaScript

 ##